 Skin infections, such as skin fold dermatitis in dogs with wrinkles, can also cause bad odor.
 Clean their folds every day to prevent irritation and inflammation.

 Yeast and bacteria can cause dog ear infections, which can lead to strong, unpleasant smells.
 Dogs with ear infections may also paw or shake their heads frequently.
 Your vet can supply you with ear drops to ease the symptoms.
+There is also everyday ear wash you can use to help with itchiness.

 Anal Sac Problems